 Silver Medal Award

-The Department of Anthropology annually awards its Silver Medal for Academic Excellence in Anthropology prize to a 3rd or 4th year anthropology student.
+The department of anthropology annually awards its Silver Medal for Academic Excellence in Anthropology prize to a 3rd or 4th year anthropology student.
 The award winner is chosen from among our most highly achieving students, taking into consideration the activities and contributions to departmental life made by the student.
 The intention is to honour an excellent, all-round promising anthropologist.

-Each year, the Department of Anthropology recognizes one or two outstanding and well-rounded students who have shown exceptional commitment to the Department and the University of Waterloo as a whole.
-Successful candidates will have demonstrated enthusiasm, respectfulness, a positive attitude, hard work, and academic excellence while progressing toward a degree majoring in Anthropology.
+Each year, the department of anthropology recognizes one or two outstanding and well-rounded students who have shown exceptional commitment to the department and the University of Waterloo as a whole.
+Successful candidates will have demonstrated enthusiasm, respectfulness, a positive attitude, hard work, and academic excellence while progressing toward a degree majoring in anthropology.
 Recipients receive a monetary award of $250 and their names are engraved on a plaque displayed in the department.

-See the Student Awards and Financial Aid webpage for further details.
+See the Student Awards and Financial Aid web page for further details.